Estimated reading time: 5 minutes

 This does not take into account ingredients that do not have halal certification and that are imported from abroad.

 But if everything is done systematically, managing halal will be easy.

 General Guide on how to get JAKIM halal certificate

 Premises must follow safety guidelines issued by the Ministry of Health Malaysia.
 The layout in the premises must take into account GHP elements.
 Drainage system must work properly and no entry of pests (Rats/Cockroaches)

 - Staff Preparation

-Employees must have these 3 documents, namely a Copy of Identity Card or Passport, Copy of Food Handler Certificate & Copy of typhoid injection which is still valid.
+Employees must have these 3 documents, namely a Copy of Identity Card or Passport, Copy of Food Handler Certificate (Kursus Pengendalian Makanan) & Copy of typhoid injection which is still valid.
 For halal application, at least 2 Malaysian and Muslim employees are required.